 This contribution focuses on health management, assuming a prognostic model is already available.
 There are two main options for obtaining maintenance decisions: black box models and heuristics.
 Black box decision models, such as Deep Reinforcement Learning (DRL) approaches \cite{koutas2024investigation,lee2023deep,abbas2022interpretable,jimenez2024maintenance} often achieve state-of-the-art performance.
-However, training these models either requires a huge corpus of training data or a model that is an accurate representation of the underlying deterioration process.
-In PHM applications, usually, only limited amounts of training data are available and there is still a substantial gap between the developed models and underlying reality \cite{chao2022fusing}.
+However, training these models either requires a large corpus of training data or a model that accurately represents the underlying deterioration process.
+In PHM applications, usually, only limited amounts of training data are available, and there is still a substantial gap between the developed models and the underlying reality \cite{chao2022fusing}.
 Another main drawback of DRL approaches lies in the limited transparency and interpretability of the resulting decision policies.
 In real-life applications, especially for safety-critical systems, this lack of insight is often critical.
 Therefore, the preferred approach in practice is the use of heuristic policies, i.e., simple rules on how to use the information at hand to choose maintenance actions.
 Heuristics are guided by intuition and, thus, are easily understood by engineers and operators.
 Examples for such heuristic policies include probability thresholds and fixed intervals \cite{kamariotis2024metric,luque2019risk,hodkiewicz2018optimizing,he2023condition}.

-Our proposed heuristic policies utilize insights from renewal theory \cite{doob1948renewal, smith1958renewal}, which generalizes the Poisson process to (almost) arbitrary inter-arrival distributions.
-By regarding the inter-arrival times as lifetimes of individual components, and the associated failure costs as the rewards, \emph{renewal-reward processes} find direct application in optimal maintenance problems.
-Herein, the overarching goal is to find a policy that minimizes the long-running maintenance cost per unit time (ECTR).
+We propose a method to derive such heuristic policies by relying on insights from renewal theory \cite{doob1948renewal, smith1958renewal}, which generalizes the Poisson process to (almost) arbitrary inter-arrival distributions.
+By regarding the inter-arrival times as lifetimes of individual components, and the associated failure costs as the rewards, the optimal maintenance problem can be seen as an application of \emph{renewal-reward processes}.
+Herein, the overarching goal is to find a policy that minimizes the long-running maintenance cost per unit time $c_\infty$.